Jordan to free most of those arrested in alleged plot to destabilize the government

 At the time of the arrests April 4, officials let it be known that Hamzah was suspected of purposely sowing discontent as part of an organized attempt to weaken Jordan’s “security and stability.”

 Among those arrested — and now apparently to be freed — were several members of the prominent Majali clan known to associate with the prince.
-They included Yasser Majali, the head of Prince Hamzah’s office, Sheikh Sameer Majali and several others who served in prominent positions in the government and military.
+They included Yasser Majali, the head of Hamzah’s office, Sheikh Sameer Majali and several others who served in prominent positions in the government and military.

 The government has suggested that Hamzah and other plotters were working with foreign actors, although it has yet to publicly produce evidence to support that claim.